wp-plugins/simple-diary/readme.txt

 1. The Reminder compose window
 2. The diary edit page
-3. The Smple Diary options
+3. The Simple Diary options
 4. The Simple Diary widget in the admin page
 5. The widget in the Twenty Fourteen theme sidebar (frontend)
 6. The diary page in the Twenty Fourteen theme (frontend)